Frank-Devon/physics_engine/README.md

 # physics_engine
-This is a very rough physics simulation.
-Particles, mass, any-angle edges, and collisions are simulated.
-More to come soon.
+This is a physics simulation.
+Particles, mass, springs, bungees any-angle edges, and collisions are simulated.
+More to come.

 Requires SDL2, SDL_image, SDL_ttf libraries.
 Static linking is used.
 Compiles on linux with: